 What to do when you find out you’re pregnant?. . .
 Start Planning!

 I’m all for planning and preparing because I like to control as much of my situation as possible.
 While planning is great however sometimes life throws us curveballs so you still want to plan as much as you can.
 Even-though this may be easier said than done . . . try not to stay somewhat open

-16. Start your baby registry.
-Creating a baby registry is great because it allows friends & family to buy the things you’ll new for the baby.
+Creating a baby registry is great because it allows friends & family to buy the things you’ll need for the baby.
 I recommend Amazon’s baby registry because it’s free and they send you a free welcome baby kit. . .
 I mean who doesn’t shop on Amazon?

 Side Note: If you have insurance, they’ll provide you with a breast pump at no additional cost.
 Call and order yours at least 60 days prior to your due day because you may go into labor early and/or it takes time to receive it.
 Don’t be like me and wait and until after the baby gets here.

 Depending on how far along you are will depend on when you actually find out what gender will be.
 You might be the type that likes to wait or you may be like me and what to know right away.
 You can start thinking about names and if you want to have a gender reveal or not.

 20 – List your due date & maternity leave options

 Just remember the baby could come before or after your due day so try not to wait until the last minute to prepare.
 Do you have maternity leave with your job?
 Are you eligible for FMLA should you need additional time off?
 Be sure to look into all your options prior to so that you know what’s what.

 21 – Take a birthing & breastfeeding class

 Birthing classes are great for first-time parents so contact your doctors’ office, local groups, and/or hospital to see what options are available.